How to Avoid IRMAA 2023

 The beatings will continue until morale improves.
 There are additional surcharges added every few years, and given the shortfalls in government-funded programs, this is very likely to continue.

 IRMAA for part B was enacted in 2003.
 In 2011, the ACA added Part D surcharges.

-As you can see in Figure 2, there is compression of the tiers over time, leading to larger surcharges at lower incomes.
+As you can see in Figure 2, there is compression of the tiers over time, leading to more significant surcharges at lower incomes.
 This is likely to continue over time.